goauthentik/authentik/website/docs/installation/configuration.md

 Starting with authentik 2022.8, you can also use an attribute path like `attributes.something.avatar`, which can be used in combination with the file field to allow users to upload custom avatars for themselves.

+Starting with authentik 2023.2, you can also use `ui-avatars` to generate avatars based on the `user.name` property (uses `https://eu.ui-avatars.com/`)

 ### `AUTHENTIK_DEFAULT_USER_CHANGE_NAME`

 :::info